migaid/migaid.github.io/menu/english.md

 {% include alert info='Please note that most of the refugees are Muslims which means they do not consume anything that has pork or alcohol.' %}

 **Volunteering**
 In the meanwhile, we really **need more volunteers at the train stations** to give information and directions to the immigrants.
-Please look for our volunteers at the train stations of Budapest (Nyugati, Déli, Keleti) and offer your help directly!
+You can look for our volunteers at the train stations of Budapest (Nyugati, Déli, Keleti) and offer your help directly.

+Some of the locations have schedules and even training for volunteers, about these you can contact [Dóra Fauszt](https://www.facebook.com/fausztdori?fref=ts).

 We **need help at our donation center** at versen utca, to receive and select the donations and put together personal packages.
 If you are able to help, please come to one of our storage facilities, any days of the week.
 Watch for opening times!